 France.fr is a tourism marketing site that curates and shares stories around France’s best travel destinations.
 A vital part of the website is a hashtag feed of images and videos highlighting the country's beautiful scenery and tourist attractions. #JeRedécouvrelaFrance campaign is encouraging everyone to share their unforgettable moments with other travellers.
 The colourful and inspiring social media wall encourages visitors to stay on the site longer and helps many decide to book their next trip.

-Many travel brands create hashtag campaigns and add user-generated content on their websites.
-The benefits include increased reach and brand awareness, increased conversion rates, and also improved customer satisfaction.
+Most travel brands use UGC marketing campaigns to add social proof to their websites and other digital services.
+The benefits include the growth of reach and brand awareness, increased bookings, and also improved customer satisfaction.